dataflake/dataflake.cache/README.txt

 =================

 This package provides a set of simple cache implementations for use in Python code.
-Its root are in the internally-used SimpleCache module from Products.LDAPUserFolder.
+Its roots are in the internally-used SimpleCache module from Products.LDAPUserFolder.

 Documentation